nopnop2002/esp-idf-mirf/README.md

 (*1)You can change it to any pin using menuconfig.

 (*2)nRF24L01+PA+LNA(nRF24L01+RFX24C01) needs 115mA.
 Depending on the regulator being used, operation may become unstable due to insufficient current.
+The absolute maximum current drawn per GPIO is ```40mA``` according to the "Recommended Operating Conditions" section in the ESP32 datasheet.

 # Communicat with Arduino Environment
 I used [this](https://github.com/nopnop2002/Arduino-STM32-nRF24L01) library on Arduino environment.